 Our doctoral graduates continue to receive offers to join our nation’s leading universities such as Harvard University, University of Wisconsin, Brown University, Stanford University, University of California Berkeley, Purchase College, Hillsdale College, Weber State University, Middlebury College, Emory University – among many others.

-Professor Abigail Blanco's work focuses on topics surrounding the U.S. military and national defense.
-She has worked on issues including domestic police militarization, arm sales, weapons as foreign aid and imperialism.
-Her dissertation research centered on the political economy of unmanned aerial vehicles or drones.
+Professor Abigail Hall Blanco's work focuses on topics surrounding the U.S. military and national defense.
+She has worked on issues including domestic police militarization, arm sales, weapons as foreign aid, imperialism, and whistleblowers.

 Assistant Professor of Economics at SUNY-Purchase College (New York)